Privacy Amplification via Shuffling: Unified, Simplified, and Tightened: The Variation-ratio Framework

 Our objective is to establish an upper bound on the divergence between the shuffled messages resulting from two independent protocol runs: $\mech{S}(\mech{R}_1(x_1^0),\ldots,\mech{R}_n(x_n))$ and $\mech{S}(\mech{R}_1(x_1^1),\ldots,\mech{R}_n(x_n))$, where the local randomizers $\{\mech{R}_i\}_{i\in [n]}$ satisfy the properties mentioned earlier.
-We accomplish this through an implicit analysis of the mixture decomposition of these local randomizers, utilizing the data processing inequality to obtain an upper bound on arbitrary divergence measures (refer to Theorem \ref{the:reduction}).
-Subsequently, we represent the Hockey-stick divergence as an expectation of cumulative probabilities (see Theorem \ref{the:hsdnumerical}).
+We accomplish this through an implicit analysis of the mixture decomposition of these local randomizers, then utilizing the data processing inequality to obtain a dominating pair of binomial counts.
+Subsequently, we represent the Hockey-stick divergence as an expectation of cumulative probabilities over a binomial variable $c$ (see Theorem \ref{the:dbound}), exploiting the monotone of the integral in Hockey-stick divergence.
 The notation $\mathsf{CDF}_{c,1/2}[c_1, c_2]$ represents the cumulative probability $\sum_{i\in [c_1,c_2]}{c\choose i}/2^{c}$, which can be quickly computed using two calls to the regularized incomplete beta function \cite{paris2010incomplete}.
-The intermediate outcome in Theorem \ref{the:reduction} is also applicable to other divergence measures, such as R\'enyi divergences \cite{mironov2017renyi}.
+Therefore, Theorem \ref{the:dbound} directly implies an efficient algorithm for numerically compute Hockey-stick divergence within $\tilde{O}(n)$ complexity (see Section \ref{subsec:numericalupper} for detail).

-\begin{theorem}[Divergence upper bound] For $p> 1, \beta\in [0, \frac{p-1}{p+1}], q\geq 1$, if randomizers $\{\mech{R}_i\}_{i\in [n]}$ satisfy the $(p, \beta)$-variation property and the $q$-ratio property, then for any $x_1^0,x_1^1,x_2,...,x_n\in \dom{X}$:
+\begin{theorem}[Divergence upper bound] For $p> 1, \beta\in [0, \frac{p-1}{p+1}],\\q\geq 1$, if randomizers $\{\mech{R}_i\}_{i\in [n]}$ satisfy the $(p, \beta)$-variation property and the $q$-ratio property, then for any $x_1^0,x_1^1,x_2,...,x_n\in \dom{X}$: